Lisa Song Sutton: Career

-Modelling and pageantry
+Modeling and pageantry

-Aged 19, Sutton began modelling part-time while in law school.
+At age 19, Sutton began modeling part-time while in law school.
 She has been featured in multiple publications, including Sports Illustrated, GQ, Maxim, and Macy's swimwear advertisements.

 In 2013, she was crowned Miss Las Vegas, and Miss Nevada United States in 2014.

 Politics

 Sutton was a Republican congressional candidate for Nevada’s 4th District in 2020, finishing third in the primaries behind Sam Peters and Jim Marchant.